senzing-garage/g2snapshot/README.md

 ### Typical use

-To run for all data sources ...
+To run for all data sources:
 ```console
 python3 G2Snapshot.py -o /myproject/snapshots/snapshot-mm-dd-yyyy
 ```